Multiplicity is an Inevitable and Inherent Challenge in Multimodal Learning: Multiplicity in evaluation

 In contrast, cross-modal retrieval is directly and severely impacted by multiplicity.
-Multiplicity inherently leads to false negatives (FNs), while most datasets assume a single correct target for each query.
-However, as the number of matches grows quadratically, it is infeasible to densely annotate all the possible matches between two modalities.
+Multiplicity inherently leads to false negatives, while most datasets assume a single correct target for each query.
+However, as the space of plausible correspondences grows rapidly with scale, it is infeasible to densely annotate all the possible matches between two modalities.
 Specifically, when a dataset is built upon limited objects (\eg, 80 common objects) and a fixed format (\eg, describing the main object), cross-modal retrieval results are often unreliable.
 For instance, the ECCV Caption benchmark \citep{chun2022eccv_caption} demonstrates that a significant portion of COCO Caption \citep{chen2015cococaption} treated as negatives are in fact semantically correct for human annotators ($\approx\times$4.4 positive matches than the original dataset).
-Furthermore, if we consider multiple positives for each query, evaluation metric also matters in cross-modal retrieval benchmarks; the convention is Recall@K (R@K), but it is often misaligned to human perception.
+Furthermore, if we consider multiple positives for each query, the evaluation metric also matters in cross-modal retrieval benchmarks; the convention is Recall@K (R@K), but it is often misaligned with human judgments when multiple relevant matches exist.